Arnethegreat/yoshisisland-practice-hack/README.md

 Press X on controller 1 to load your state.
 Loading can be done from anywhere (but not always guaranteed to work) Hold L button while pressing X to do a full load (regenerate all terrain).
 This can be toggled to the opposite in menu.

+An after-load delay can be set from the debug menu.
+The byte value indicates the number of frames the game will be paused for when a savestate is finished loading.

 ### Room Reset
 Hold R while loading to reset to your last entrance.
 Your eggs and item memory is saved.